Aam Olas EpisodesSocial IssuesTrending

 That cycle is dangerous because it turns a temporary economic shock into a permanent burden.
 Even when one expense eases, another one arrives before recovery begins.

-Quick recap: fuel pressure does not stay at the pump.
+Quick recap: Fuel pressure does not stay at the pump.
 It flows into wages, debt, route decisions, food costs, and the emotional state of workers who already have little room to absorb new shocks.

 Regional Neglect and Uneven Hardship